 Neutral pronation is the normal amount of pronation when the weight distributes fairly evenly among all of the toes with a slight emphasis on the big toe and second toe.

 This pattern causes the push-off almost completely from the big toe and second toe.
-Tibia vara of 10 degrees, forefoot varus, leg length discrepancy, ligamentous laxity, or tight or weak gastrocnemius and soleus muscles have been associated with overpronation of foot.
+Tibia vara of 10 degrees, forefoot varus, leg length discrepancy, ligamentous laxity, or tight or weak gastrocnemius and soleus muscles have been associated with overpronation of the foot.

-The weight of the body isn’t transferred at all to the big toe, forcing the outside of the foot to bear load.
+The weight of the body isn’t transferred at all to the big toe, forcing the outside of the foot to bear the load.

 Hip Abductor Weakness

 Weak hip abductors lead to a muscle imbalance.
 On ground strike, the femur adducts countered by hip abductors.
-When the hip abductors are weakened or fatigued, runners have increased adduction and internal rotation at midstance causing muscles attach into the iliotibial band to work harder.
+When the hip abductors are weakened or fatigued, runners have increased adduction and internal rotation at midstance causing muscles to attach into the iliotibial band to work harder.
 This leads to increased tension and injury.

 Myofascial restrictions and inflexibility can increase stress in the posterior iliotibial band, particularly with the tensor fascia lata.
 Tightness in the hip flexors (iliopsoas), extensors (gluteal muscles), and rotators (particularly piriformis) can shift more load to the abductors and adductors.

 Though rare, iliotibial band syndrome can be injuries such as anterior cruciate ligament tears or knee contusion.